Glossary of AV Terminology

 Webcast

 A live media presentation that is also distributed synchronously online to viewers over the internet via a streaming service.
 A one-to-many form of communication, participants can see and hear the event, but cannot be heard or seen; they often have the option of communicating to the event moderator and other participants via an integrated chat function.
-Discovery Commons has HD webcasting devices for live events.
+MedIT has HD webcasting devices for live events.
 While webcasting, the event can also be recorded for later viewing on demand.

 Wireless Microphone